-[In those places where the Ascension is transferred to the Seventh Sunday of Easter: On the third day of June the feast of the Most Holy Body and Blood of Christ.
-On the second day of December, the First Sunday of the Advent of our Lord Jesus Christ, to whom is honor and glory for ever and ever.
+[In those places where the Ascension is transferred to the Seventh Sunday of Easter: On the twenty-third day of June, the feast of the Most Holy Body and Blood of Christ.
+On the first day of December, the First Sunday of the Advent of our Lord Jesus Christ, to whom is honor and glory for ever and ever.